 5) Chili Flakes

-Although chili flakes often used for pizza topping, they are actually more versatile than you think!
-Use them for savory cooking such as meat and fish.
+Although chili flakes are often used for pizza topping, they are actually more versatile than you think!
+Use them for savory cooking such as in meat and fish dishes.
 Alternatively, you can even infuse them to spice up your cooking oil as well.

-Best for: Any dishes that you wanted to add heat.
+Best for: Any dishes that you want to add heat to.

 Best for: Cakes, cookies and pies.
-You can even sprinkle cinnamon powder on French toast, coffee or add flavor to meat dishes such as chicken and lamb.
+You can even sprinkle cinnamon powder on French toast, coffee or add flavour to meat dishes such as chicken and lamb.

 Chives contain a mild onion-like flavor that is typically used for garnishes.